 Location: United Palace, 4140 Broadway

-Chant UP with Gaura Vani is true spiritual artistry - it’s about connecting to the sacred - whatever that means for you - through participatory performance art and the ancient practice of communal singing.
+Chant UP with Gaura Vani is a monthly world-music experience of kirtan.
+It is true spiritual artistry - it’s about connecting to the sacred - whatever that means for you - through participatory performance art and the ancient practice of communal singing.
 Kirtan is a musical form of storytelling, shared recitation and call-and-response that opens the heart and allows a glimpse of the beauty that lies in our human and spiritual connections.

 Come experience a celebration of music, spirit and community led by Gaura Vani.
 Raise your voice and vibration!